alissa-huskey/python-class/docs/exercises/adventure.md

    A principle of software development aimed at reducing repetition of software patterns, replacing it with abstractions or using data normalization to avoid redundancy.

+TDD
+Test-Driven Development
+  A process for writing code that involves writing a test for how you want the code to work before writing the code itself.

 ```